+These are the letters that begin with a circle starting at 2 in the clock.
 The teacher's explanation of how to use the numbers on the clock is indicated above.
 These letters start at 2 on the clock and go up.
 They start just far enough out to make the circle.

-These are the letters that begin with a line.
+These are the letters that begin with a line at the top.
+They sit close to the letter in front.
 The teacher is to explain how the clock is used for the round parts.
 They all set close to the preceding letter.